 Lake Health's 1.5 Tesla High Field MRI Units at TriPoint Medical Center, West Medical Center, the Mentor Medical Campus, as well as the 1.2 Tesla High Field Open MRI Unit at the Mentor Wellness Campus, represent the newest and most advanced technology available today.
-Our 1.5T MRI at Tripoint has a 71 centimeter MRI bore and the 1.2T High Field Bore-less MRI unit at our Mentor Wellness Campus provides maximum comfort to patients of all sizes and those who suffer from claustrophobia.
+Our 1.5T MRI at Tripoint and West medical centers have a 71 centimeter MRI bore and the 1.2T High Field Bore-less MRI unit at our Mentor Wellness Campus provides maximum comfort to patients of all sizes and those who suffer from claustrophobia.

 Lake Health's MRI services are accredited by the American College of Radiology, a distinction not shared by every MRI facility in the area.

 What to Expect During a MRI